seeLelouch/genshinStuff/README.md

 Each cat has five possible locations which are randomly chosen upon starting the challenge.
 This location can change if the challenge is abandoned.

-- Lale found, not completed
+- Lale found AND CORRECTLY DONE, not completed
 - Nargis
 - Rozan found, not completed - i think i fucked up